 Cognitive Engagement is how learners connect to what they are learning.
 Educators can measure this through student execution of classwork and assessments, as they interact and discuss with peers, and through written tasks in online platforms such as nowdiscussions within virtual settings.

 Student mindset should be a focus in all classrooms.
-If students are not taught to have growth mindset, they will be unable to continue focus on working towards attaining high levels of achievement when they are confronted with small setbacks.
+If students are NOT taught to have growth mindset, they will be unable to continue focus on working towards attaining high levels of achievement when they are confronted with small setbacks.
 Teachers should teach students metacognitive strategies, talk to them about identifying their “fixed mindset triggers”, and celebrate effort and learning from mistakes/failures.
 These things will encourage students to continue to work towards goals especially when they do not achieve their goals the first time around.

 Teachers should establish a routine or schedule to post announcements.
 This not only helps to keep both parents and students up to date with what is going on in the classroom environment.
 It also allows the teacher to reconnect regularly with their students and parents.
 Remember that communication is two-way, so it will be important for educators to respond to emails, calls, written notes, and texts in a timely manner.
 Additionally, a strong feedback loop will be essential within the learning process as well.
 Providing E.M.P.O.W.E.R Feedback (see Educator Reflection Tips, Chapter 6 for more information) will help students stay focused and guide them towards mastery of standards and learning goals, Lastly, if your school is teaching remotely.
 Teachers should think of innovative ways to build relationships and connect with parents and students.
 Some examples of connecting with students includes planning family game nights, leaving chalk messages in the neighborhood for students, driving through the neighborhood, and mailing letters or tokens to students.